 We then continue to Hoi An, a picturesque town along the Thu Bon River.
 This exceptionally well-preserved example of a Southeast Asian trading port, dating from the 15th century, was declared a UNESCO World Heritage Site in 1999.
-Upon our arrival, we enjoy some regional specialties for lunch.
+Upon our arrival, you may enjoy some regional specialties for lunch on your own.